Find It Fast Panel

 The Guaranteed Placement Program (GPP) is a professional development program designed to supplement a student's formal education.

-In their final semesters, program requirements increase as students begin to focus on professional skills appropriate to the job search and job interviewing such as: resume and cover letter refinementinterview skills and completing a half-hour mock interview with a real employer, attending a job fair, and of course, conducting an effective job search.
+In their final semesters, program requirements increase as students begin to focus on professional skills appropriate to the job search and job interviewing such as: resume and cover letter refinementinterview skills and completing a half-hour mock interview with a real employer, attending a job and networking fair, and of course, conducting an effective job search.

 If you have additional questions, please e-mail Bernadette Rushmer, Director, at brushmer@misericordia.edu.